SPACED REPETITION- A turbo charge retention method through which you can retain any learning

 Here are some ways: • Bring it up in chat • Talk to your friends about it • Try to teach others • Spaced Repetition

-If you apply notion, it will last and grow.
+If you apply the notion, it will last and grow.
 Spaced repetition is the most formal and powerful form of repetition, so let's take a deeper look.

 Forgetting Curve - History and Research

-German psychologist Hermann Ebbinghaus was the first to recognize how it affected retention.
 He released “Memory: A Contribution to Experimental Psychology” in 1885, which is regarded as a seminal book in the discipline.

 Ebbinghaus covered his most well-known discovery in this article, the Forgetting Curve.